BernhardFW/ISS-tracking-with-ESP32/README.md

 In Code Version3 (iss_trackerv3.ino) I have added two additional alternating pages on the display as follows:

 <img src ="https://github.com/BernhardFW/ISS-tracking-with-ESP32/blob/main/images/20251109_161727.png" width=400px>
-Showing better understandablen ames of the actual ISS locations fliying over s.th. like "Atlantic Ocean" or "Read Sea" or "Kuwait City" or "Harad/Iran"...
+Showing better understandable names of the actual ISS locations over-flying like "Atlantic Ocean" or "Read Sea" or "Kuwait City" or "Harad/Iran"...
-This is based on a "reverse-geocode function" provided by <a target=new href="https://bigdatacloud.com">https://bigdatacloud.com</a>
+This is based on a "free reverse-geocode API" provided by <a target=new href="https://bigdatacloud.com">https://bigdatacloud.com</a> - thanks to them.

 <img src ="https://github.com/BernhardFW/ISS-tracking-with-ESP32/blob/main/images/20251109_161733.png" width=400px>
 showing the Next: 12.11.18:59 date overflying me... (in Germany) and the